 NANC version 3.4.6d, released on 6/18/2014 contains updates from the NANC FRS Version 3.4.6c.

+NANC version 3.4.8a, released on 4/15/2015 contains updates from the NANC FRS Version 3.4.6d.

+Change Order NANC 444 – LTI Enhancements (inadvertently not included in 3.4.1a, 7/31/12 above, so added into this release)

+Change Order NANC 458 – Service Provider-requested Notification Suppression

 Abbreviations and Notations

 To uniquely identify requirements, this document follows a naming convention where the first character is always a letter denoting whether the item is an assumption (A), a constraint (C) or a requirement (R).